VPS: Linux Security Tips

 As described above, UFW is a "simpler" interface for IPTables.
 The first step is to install UFW, as it is by default not included in all Linux distributions.
 You should either execute the commands as root or use sudo.

 First log in to your Linux server.
-If you need help with this, please follow our guide SSH access, which explains how this works.
+If you need help with this, please follow our guide Initial access (SSH), which explains how this works.
 The following instructions used Debian and Ubuntu for testing, but should work on other Linux Distributions too.

 First, the apt directory and existing services should be upgraded.